AdobeDocs/app-builder/src/pages/resources/customer-dashboard/welldone.md

 * How to use **React Spectrum** to display a simple list of customer profiles on the **app UI**
 * How to use the external signal API to start a **custom workflow** in Campaign Standard, powered by an Adobe I/O Runtime action

-The use case presented in this codelab is particularly useful for extensions of Adobe Campaign Standard, or integrating Campaign Standard with external systems such as Point of Sale (POS), CRM (Microsoft Dynamics, Salesforce), and so on.
+The use case presented in this codelab is useful for extensions of Adobe Campaign Standard, or integrations of Campaign Standard with external systems such as Point of Sale (POS), CRM (Microsoft Dynamics, Salesforce), and so on.